 You know the saying, “If you build it, they will come?”
 Well, as Botanical Vegan Cafe can attest, starting a green small business allowed them to become a true part of the community by providing a much-needed vegan and climate-conscious environment in their neighborhood.

 How to invest in green small businesses

 There are many ways you can support green small businesses out there, from posting on your social feed about them to contributing to their growth.
 Here are a few options you can take to help support your local small green business.

 While you might think that investing is only for millionaires and clean energy companies, Honeycomb has opened up investment opportunities for regular people to help support the neighborhood businesses that they love.

 For as little as $100, you can invest in a green business like Botanical Vegan Cafe or Compostable LA and help support their growth, while earning a return on your investment!

 As we’ve listed above, there are many reasons to invest in green small businesses - they contribute to the circular economy, create a tangible environmental impact, and build community.
 The final reason is that it’s simple, fast, and a great way of strengthening your ties to the small businesses that make up your neighborhood, while also contributing to your own financial portfolio.

 Earn some Green by supporting Green Small Businesses

 From compost to acai bowls, green small businesses are creating tangible, environmentally-friendly landscapes in their neighborhoods.
-Be a part of building more vibrant, financially empowered, and climate-conscious communities by investing in a green small business today!
+Be a part of building more vibrant, financially empowered, and climate-conscious communities by investing in a green small business this Earth Day!